jakebirkes/JS-Tricks/typeScript.md

 ```
 ## Set up tsconfig.json

 In your project, use the following command to create a tsconfig.json.
-(Trust me, you'll know why I'm having you do it this way.)

 ```bash
 tsc --init